You can search for courses, events, people, and anything else.

 Depending on the undergraduate degree your child is interested in applying for, they will need to achieve a minimum result or subject band in the specified Year 11 or Year 12 subjects.
 In addition, they are also required to make a free, direct application to Western Sydney University.
 We have a few offer rounds and some testimonials that you can check out here.

-Here at Western, we have $25 million worth of scholarships on offer each year, which provide unlimited opportunities.
-It is possible to hold up to three different types of scholarships ranging from $1000 to $50000.
-Western have four types of scholarships, these include
+Here at Western, we have $20 million worth of scholarships on offer each year, which provide unlimited opportunities.
+It is possible to hold up to three different types of scholarships ranging from $1,000 to $50,000.
+Scholarships are offered in a variety of categories, these include

 Our scholarships are available for students based on several different eligibility requirements which can include merit based, superior leadership, outstanding academic ability and more.
-You can apply for more than one scholarship; we encourage you to use the FIND A SCHOLARSHIP TOOL to check your eligibility.
-If you would like more information head over to our scholarships page to see what we have on offer.
+You can apply for more than one scholarship; we encourage you to head over to our scholarships page to see what we have on offer.

 We also have specific International Student Scholarships available, and the information can be found here.